-The Faculty of Organization and Management actively cooperates with business and micro-environment in Lodz Voivodeship.
+The Faculty of Management and Production Engineering actively cooperates with business and micro-environment in Lodz Voivodeship.

 Specialists whose professional careers are in business and industry rather than academia also take part in the process of education by delivering classes and supervising student semester assignments and diploma projects.
 This type of collaboration is appreciated and highly regarded by students.

 The Faculty’s cooperation with the micro-environment is not solely based on joint curriculum design.
 As far as practical placements for outstanding students, the Faculty has formalized its cooperation with the largest companies of the region, e.g. ABB, Amcor, BSH, Corning, Dell, Infosys, Lumileds, as the Diamond Placement programme.
 Amber Placement programme is planned that is expected to involve placements at small and medium size enterprises.
 This form of cooperation relies on the assessment of the process of education by companies cooperating with the Faculty, which has a direct impact on the modification of the programme of the placement that the student is to complete.
 Employers perform the assessment by completing a placement evaluation sheet.
 Information collected from these is analyzed by the Faculty’s Committee on Education Quality Assessment, whereas its findings and conclusions are submitted to the Committee on Teaching and Learning.